Anxiety & Fear

 Research & Development for Vaccines

 Manufacturing vaccines safely is a complicated and arduous task.
 It takes between 7 to 36 months to produce, package and deliver vaccines.
 This includes testing each batch of vaccine at every step of its journey, and repeat quality control of batches by different authorities around the world.
 Research and Development barriers to entry, and the costs associated with vaccine production are the primary challenge.
 The Clinical Trial Process for COVID-19 Vaccine stated in Deep6ai software which compiles clinical data.
 “There need be a safeguard in place to confirm that a vaccine is effective and safe before using it on the general public.
-That’s particularly true if used on healthy people the last thing anyone needs is to make healthy people sick.”
+That’s particularly true if used on healthy people the last thing anyone needs are to make healthy people sick.”

 There are safety nets in place for the public and medical professionals.
 One such system is The Vaccine Adverse Event Reporting System (VAERS).
 It is a national vaccine safety surveillance program run by CDC and the Food and Drug Administration (FDA).
 VAERS serves as an early warning system to detect possible safety issues with U.S. vaccines by collecting information about adverse events (possible side effects or health problems) that occur after vaccination.
 VAERS was created in 1990 in response to the National Childhood Vaccine Injury Act.
 Despite the immediate crisis, it will take time and billions of dollars to get candidates, testing and approval with global collaboration to combat the corona-virus pandemic.
 The goal of a vaccine to is trigger an immune response.